kavare/as4fun/wp-content/plugins/nav-menu-roles/readme.txt

 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

 == Changelog ==

+= 1.7.0 =
+* adjust admin UI to be more user-friendly.
+Options are now: show to everyone, show to logged out users, and show to logged in users (optionally, logged in users by specific role)

+= 1.6.5 =
+* add Guajarati language. props @rohilmistry93

 = 1.6.4 =
 * more language issues -> sync svn+git version numbers